zvolcsey/react-add-user/README.md

 It is a practice project in the Udemy [course](https://www.udemy.com/course/react-the-complete-guide-incl-redux) by (Academind by Maximilian Schwarzmüller).

-I created my version at the first time and check the instructor solution.
+I created my version at the first time and checked the instructor solution.

 After that I fixed the my version.